mnoebels/AC-CFM/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+### Single contingency

-Use the following example to model the cascade following a single line outage in the IEEE 39-bus test network:
+Use the following example to model the cascade following a single contingency (here: failure of line 9 in the IEEE 39-bus test network):
 ```
 % load default settings
 settings = get_default_settings();